RyanBram/ryanbram.github.io/documentation/dynamicmotion/BasicUsage.md

 ```
 ![Image](https://newrpg.up.seesaa.net/image/20200315_highJumpSlash.gif)

 You can also change the jump movement (airborne) time with "duration" or "frame".
-The initial value was too fast, so I tried to lengthen it.
+The initial value was too fast, so we'll lengthen it.

 If it is delicate to swing the weapon after landing each time, you can also write as follows.
 ```